madetech/blog/posts/polyglot.md

 As an agilist one thing I want to be delivering is a continuous stream of value.
 One thing that I find to be of high friction is new technologies.

 The most common decision that I would suggest deferring is the answer to this one question: "What is the database schema?".
 Some Engineers will gasp at this point, but hold back any disbelief in this for a moment.
-When decisions like what the database schema is and when you architect your code to be truly agnostic of a particular web framework, something interesting happens, you can worry about what your customer needs, without learning anything but a test framework and the language at hand.
+When decisions like what the database schema is and when you architect your code to be truly agnostic of a particular web framework, are deferred, something interesting happens, you can worry about what your customer needs, without learning anything but a test framework and the language at hand.
 You can worry about learning how to solve those details later.
 Not only that, but you'll be more informed to make the right decision about the framework or the database as you'll have more knowledge about the shape of the solution.
 Maybe, a lightweight database is enough (or even flat files!), or maybe Sinatra is sufficient to get the job done.

 The amount of time I've spent in the past attempting to get to grips with Spring, Rails, or GraphQL or some fancy new impressive stack before I've even begun learning and feeding back with customers, is argument enough for me to defer these decisions.
 It prevents me from becoming distracted with the mission to solve the customer's goal simply.